From the waterfalls of Doi Inthanon to the rice fields of Pai

 A Chinese community on the border

 After this, we will drive to Ban Rak Thai, Mae Aw.
 This is a community of ethnic Chinese descendants of the Kuomintang army that was defeated in Yunnan in 1949 by communist forces.
 We visit the Pha Sua Waterfall and a bamboo garden on the way.
 Ban Rak Thai has become a very popular destination for local tourists.
 There are restaurants, coffee shops, and souvenir shops on the lake dug out in the early 1960s.
-After arrival, free time to enjoy the lake and the atmosphere.
-Overnight in Lee Wine Rak Thai Resort, Ban Rak Thai.
+We will walk around the village and the lake and have lunch.

 Day 5: Mae Hong Son – Pai

 Total distance today appr.
 140 km, driving time about 3 hours

 After breakfast, we will continue our Doi Inthanon to Pai Adventure further into the mountains of Mae Hong Son province.
 This morning our first stop will be the Su Tong Pe Bridge, a bamboo walkway that connects a Shan (Tai Yai) village to a temple.
 It is the longest bamboo bridge in Thailand!
 The bridge crosses rice fields and has become a popular destination for local tourists.
 We cross the walkway through the rice fields to the temple.